ISSN: 1308-5727 | E-ISSN: 1308-5735

 Turkish Society for Pediatric Endocrinology and Diabetes

-Socioeconomic Inequalities, Adolescence, Sex and Disease Duration as Associates of Physical Activity Avoidance Among Children with Type 1 Diabetes [J Clin Res Pediatr Endocrinol]
+Fear of Hypoglycemia and Longer Disease Duration Associated with Physical Activity Avoidance in Children and Adolescents with Type 1 Diabetes Mellitus [J Clin Res Pediatr Endocrinol]

-Socioeconomic Inequalities, Adolescence, Sex and Disease Duration as Associates of Physical Activity Avoidance Among Children with Type 1 Diabetes
+Fear of Hypoglycemia and Longer Disease Duration Associated with Physical Activity Avoidance in Children and Adolescents with Type 1 Diabetes Mellitus

-1Ege University Faculty of Medicine, Public Health Department, İzmir, Turkey
+2Ege University Faculty of Medicine, Department of Public Health, İzmir, Turkey

-DISCUSSION AND CONCLUSION: Adolescence, gender, and socioeconomic inequalities deserve special focus for better PA behavior among children with type 1 diabetes.
-As the disease prolongs, revising and strengthening the interventions for PA is needed.
+DISCUSSION AND CONCLUSION: Adolescence, gender, and socioeconomic inequalities deserve greater focus for better PA behavior among young people with type 1 diabetes.
+As the disease duration prolongs, revising and strengthening intervention to encourage PA may be needed.

 Corresponding Author: Büşra Donat Ergin, Türkiye